-An overview of combinatorial algorithms for general submodular minimization can be found in [74].
+An overview of combinatorial algorithms for general submodular minimization can be found in [127].

-The first work formulating the submodular binary energy minimization problem as min-cut was probably [29].
-The classical paper, which describes reduction of the binary energy minimization problem to the min-cut problem is the seminal work [54].
+The first work formulating the submodular binary energy minimization problem as min-cut was probably [128].
+The classical paper, which describes reduction of the binary energy minimization problem to the min-cut problem is the seminal work [129].

-Somewhat different transformations of multi-label problems into the min-cut problem were proposed independently in [2] and [36] for convex pairwise potentials (like in Exercise 11.14).
-Later this result was generalized in [99] to the submodularity-preserving transformation of general multi-label problems into binary ones.
-An algorithm determining whether a given problem is permuted submodular is due to [98].
-Energies with metric potentials are analyzed in details in [45].
-The $\alpha$ -expansion and $\alpha\beta$ -swap algorithms were proposed and analyzed in [16].
-Recently some sufficient conditions guaranteeing global optimality of the $\alpha$ -expansion algorithm were provided in [66].
-Min-cut-based move-making methods attaining improved multiplicative bounds for truncated convex potentials were proposed and analyzed by [65].
-Finally, the comparative studies [126] and [41] show how the considered $\alpha$ -expansion and $\alpha\beta$ -swap algorithms compare to some of the dual methods considered in the previous chapters.
+Somewhat different transformations of multi-label problems into the min-cut problem were proposed independently in [130] and [125] for convex pairwise potentials (as in Exercise 11.16).
+Later this result was generalized in [131] to the submodularity-preserving transformation of general multi-label problems into binary ones.
+An algorithm determining whether a given problem is permuted submodular is due to [132].
+Energies with metric potentials are analyzed in detail in [133].
+The $\alpha$ -expansion and $\alpha\beta$ -swap algorithms were proposed and analyzed in [126].
+Recently some sufficient conditions guaranteeing global optimality of the $\alpha$ -expansion algorithm were provided in [134].
+Mincut-based move-making methods attaining improved multiplicative bounds for truncated convex potentials were proposed and analyzed by [135].
+Finally, the comparative studies [70] and [71] show how the considered $\alpha$ -expansion and $\alpha\beta$ -swap algorithms compare to some of the dual methods considered in the previous chapters.

-Relaxed Binary Energy as st-Min-Cut
+12 Relaxed Binary Energy as Min-st-Cut

 In Chapter 11 we have shown an equivalence between min-st-cut and binary MAP-inference problems.
-That is, each binary MAP-inference problem can be reduced to min-st-cut of asymptotically the same size and the other way around: Each min-st-cut is reducible to a binary MAP-inference problem.
+That is, each binary MAP-inference problem can be reduced to min-st-cut of asymptotically the same size, and the other way around: Each min-st-cut is reducible to a binary MAP-inference problem.

 In particular, we have shown that submodular MAP-inference problems correspond to min-cut problems with non-negative edge weights.
-Hence, both problems have polynomial complexity and are moreover very efficiently solvable.
+Hence, both problems have polynomial complexity and are, moreover, very efficiently solvable.